(2019) PHL Passport: How to Apply or Renew Online in 5 Steps!

-This is the last step in processing your passport.
+This is the last step in the processing of your passport.
 Your photo is taken, your fingerprints are captured, and your basic personal information are stored in the system.

 Unfortunately, this could last a few minutes or some hours if there are several applicants also waiting for their turn.

 - No smiling!